Updated July 14, 2023

 |Total of Intangible assets||11,62,86,958||2,90,71,739||8,72,15,218|

-Capital work in progress means that entity is working on building few fixed assets on its own.
+Capital work in progress means the entity is independently building a few fixed assets.
 Thus, certain capital expenses are incurred for the same.
 The details are as follows:

 |Opening Capital Work in Progress||8,54,65,132|